svetovidov/kohonen-net/README.md

 # kohonen-net

-This project is created for breaking data vectors into clusters, when number of classes is unknown beforehand.
+This project is created for clustering data vectors into clusters, where the number of classes is unknown beforehand.
+The practical application was to cluster oil wells based on their parameters.

-The project includes following files: netfunc.py, netfunc.ipynb, clustering.py,
+The project includes the following files: netfunc.py, netfunc.ipynb, clustering.py,